postmodern/hexdump.rb/README.md

 ## Description

-Simple and Fast hexdumping for Ruby.
+Fully Featured and Fast hexdumping for Ruby.

 ## Features